zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 ## Task 1: Prepare your environment

-Review important initialization parameters, enable `ARCHIVELOG` mode on your database, and open PDB1.
+To prepare your environment, review important initialization parameters, enable `ARCHIVELOG` mode on your database, and open PDB1.
 It's important that CDB1 and PDB1 are open before you enable `FLASHBACK` mode in Task 2.

 1. Open a terminal window on the desktop.
-We will refer to this as terminal 1.
+Let's call this terminal 1.

 2. Set the Oracle environment variables.
 At the prompt, enter **CDB1**.